-If you haven't used induction heat before, prepare to be delighted at how quickly you can boil water or sear meat.
-In addition, the dual convection fan oven offers even, consistent baking and cooking in the oven.
-The upfront controls make the piece easy to operate, especially considering it comes with many functions.
-But, be careful as they can be easy to bump into and move around.
+If you haven't used induction heat before, prepare to be delighted at how quickly you can boil water and sear meat.
+In addition, this particular range has convection cooking technology that speeds up cooking times.
+The upfront controls make the piece easy to operate and give the entire piece a gourmet feel.